jenkinsci/forensics-api-plugin/README.md

 all commits of a pull request).
 This includes:
   - commits count
   - changed files count
-  - addded and deleted lines
+  - added and deleted lines
 - **Reference build**: Several plugins that report build statistics (test results, code coverage, metrics, static analysis warnings) typically show their reports in two different ways: either as absolute report (e.g., total number of tests or warnings, overall code coverage) or as relative delta report (e.g., additional tests,